What is volunteering?

 Volunteering is the contribution of your time and energy for the benefit of the community.
 It is an excellent way to address human, environmental and social needs and to get involved in your community.

-Volunteer work is always unpaid and that it does not replace paid workers.
+Volunteer work is always unpaid and it does not replace paid workers.
 Rather, it is an excellent way to give back to a cause you care about.

 Anyone can volunteer, whether you are employed, not working or retired.

 Every voluntary role makes a difference.
 When you volunteer, you get to:

 - Make a positive difference in people’s lives